Mobile Browser Testing – What is it and When is it Done?

-Let’s take an example, You have to open the net banking of a X bank on a browser, If you are doing ‘browser testing’ – you will have to start your desktop/laptop and then launch the application.
+I.e You have to open the net banking of a X bank on a browser.
+If you are doing ‘browser testing’ – you will have to start your desktop/laptop and then launch the application.

 In the case of mobile web browser testing, you will be executing the same step via your phone.
 You just need to hit the URL and launch the application on the available browser on your phone.

 Mobile browsers have made it very easy to access any site without being dependent on a laptop or desktop.
 It also allows users to access a website for which native application is not available.

 For example, IKEA India does not have a native application for India, but users can still use their mobile phones and access mobile web applications to view products, place an order, and purchase.